 After detecting the CO2, the insects will try to fly to the person or animal in that area.

 Besides the carbon dioxide, those flying insects also use other ways to find their target to bit, such as perfume, sweat or body odor, etc.

 Flying insects target their meals by tracing the carbon dioxide.
 Is that meaning that bug zappers never kill them?

 No, of course not.

-Bug zappers use ultraviolet light to attract the mosquitoes or insects .
+Bug zappers use ultraviolet light to attract mosquitoes or insects.
 Because many insects can see the ultraviolet light better than the visible light, so, that’s why many manufacturers will use UV light bulb in the bug zapper.

-When the bug flies toward to he UV light, it goes through the space between the wire-mesh grids and completes the electric circuit.
-High-voltage electric current flows through the insect and terminate it.
-And when this happen, you often can hear a loud “ZZZZ” sound.
+When the bug flies toward the UV light, it goes through the space between the wire-mesh grids and completes the electric circuit.
+High-voltage electric current flows through the insect and terminates it.
+And when this happens, you often can hear a loud “ZZZZ” sound.

 Bug zappers can lure and kill more than 10,000 insects at one night.
-The bug zapper are not design to eliminate certain types of insects, but due to the luring strategy, they tend kill those insects that are most attracted to ultraviolet light.
+The bug zapper is not designed to eliminate certain types of insects, but due to the luring strategy, they tend to kill those insects that are most attracted to ultraviolet light.

 Mosquitoes, unfortunately, are not attracted to ultraviolet light.